codecypher/LearnAI/Level-1/ml/performance.md

 New versions of Python are released quite frequently (at the time of writing Python 3.9 has been updated 8 times in the last year).
 It is worth keeping up to date as new versions often have bug fixes and security fixes, but they sometimes have performance improvements too.

+Here are three techniques and recommended approaches for creating memory-efficient Python classes: slots, lazy initialization, and generators [9].

 ### Use slots

-Using the Python `__slots__` magic method, we can explicitly define the attributes that a class can contain which can help optimize the memory usage of classes [7].
+Using the Python `__slots__` magic method, we can explicitly define the attributes that a class can contain which can help optimize the memory usage of classes [9].

 By default, each instance of a Python classe stores its attributes in a private dictionary `__dict__` which allows for a lot of flexibility, but this comes at the cost of memory overhead.